RubixML/ML/README.md

 ```

 ## Acknowledgements
-Thank you in no particular order to Andrej Karpathy, Andrew Ng, Arkadiusz Kondas, Grant Sanderson, Jessica Noss, Patrick Winston, Sal Khan, and Tom Leighton.
-Your wisdom and dedication to learning has been the driving force behind this project.
+Thank you in no particular order to Andrej Karpathy, Andrew Ng, Arkadiusz Kondas, Grant Sanderson, Jessica Noss, Lex Fridman, Patrick Winston, Sal Khan, and Tom Leighton.
+Your wisdom and dedication to mathematics and machine learning has been the driving force behind this project.

 ## License